jwadhams/json-logic-php/README.md

 ### Data-Driven

 Obviously these rules aren't very interesting if they can only take static literal data.
-Typically `jsonLogic` will be called with a rule object and a data object.
+Typically `JsonLogic::apply` will be called with a rule object and a data object.
 You can use the `var` operator to get attributes of the data object:

 ```php
 JWadhams\JsonLogic::apply(